Request your Free Consultation

 Large commercial trucks must undergo strict maintenance and inspection protocols to ensure all parts and equipment are functioning properly.
 When a piece of equipment fails while in operation, such as a brake malfunction or a tire blowout, the driver could lose control of the truck, resulting in a devastating accident.

-If you were injured in a truck accident in South Carolina, The Melonakos Law Firm can help you seek compensation from the at-fault driver, their employer, or other responsible parties.
+If you were injured in a truck accident in Greenville, The Melonakos Law Firm can help you seek compensation from the at-fault driver, their employer, or other responsible parties.
 Contact us today for a free consultation with an experienced South Carolina truck accident attorney.